 Former US Ambassador to the United Nations Nikki Haley said she would not give up despite losing to Donald Trump in her home state.
 (Source: AP) |

-Former US Ambassador to the United Nations Nikki Haley shared: “I said earlier this week that no matter what happens in South Carolina, I will continue to run… I am a man who takes my word seriously.
+Former US Ambassador to the United Nations Nikki Haley said: “I said earlier this week that no matter what happens in South Carolina, I will continue to run… I am a man who takes my word seriously.
 I will not give up this fight when the majority of Americans do not support either Donald Trump or Joe Biden.”

-Haley then pivoted: “I don’t believe Donald Trump can beat Joe Biden,” and concluded: “Today is not the end of our story.”
+Ms. Haley then pivoted: “I don’t believe Donald Trump can beat Joe Biden,” and concluded: “Today is not the end of our story.”

 Source